A Eulogy for my Grandfather

 During the war, a country-wide blackout went into effect Sept 1, 1939.
 Lights could easily geolocate a spot for Germans to bomb, so at dusk there were no lights.
 The effect was immediate, and conditions like “blackout anemia” spread as city dwellers got used to a life without nighttime light.
 “For the first minute going out of doors one is completely bewildered, wrote Londoner Phylllis Warner, “then it is a matter of groping forward with nerves as well as hands outstretched.”
 Near the sea, it was especially important that the blackout was in full effect because U-boats were patrolling the waters.

-Clearly, the mother-daughter trip to the coast was over.
-My grandmother and great-grandmother left at dawn for to London to see a doctor.
+With my grandmother injured, the mother-daughter trip to the coast was over.
+They left at dawn for London so that she could see a doctor.
 The next day, my grandfather returned to the hotel as planned, only to find out that my grandmother was gone.
-He begged the hotel for their London address, and on his first day of leave he rushed to London to see her.
+He begged the hotel for their London address, and the staff eventually relented and gave it to him.
+On his first day of leave, he rushed to London to see her.

-One day, my great-grandfather took my grandpa aside to ask him what his intentions were, since he was doggedly returning every chance he got.
+One day, my great-grandfather took my grandpa aside to ask him what his intentions were, since he was steadfastly returning to visit every chance he got.
 “As soon as she is better and strong enough,” my grandfather said, “I plan to make her my wife.

 They were married in 1945 in London, and honeymooned in Wales.